Switch EmuNAND Setup - Use CFW and Stock OS without Ban Risk

 /emuMMC/ folder as the location for your CFW's Nintendo folder.
 This means content normally stored in the

-/Nintendo/ folder such game backups installed to SD and Album images will be stored in the
+/Nintendo/ folder such as installed game backups and Album images will be accessed from

 /emuMMC/RAW1/Nintendo/ folder while running the EmuNAND.